Birth for Humankind

 Our Doula Support Program builds our clients’ confidence, resilience and social connection and complements the clinical care provided by the public maternity system.

-Our Doula Program Supervisors personally match each of our clients with professionally trained volunteer doulas, who provide free continuous pregnancy, labour and/or extended postnatal support.
+Our Doula Program Supervisors personally match each of our clients with professionally trained doulas, who provide free continuous pregnancy, labour and/or extended postnatal support.

 Evidence suggests that continuous support can result in more positive parent and baby health outcomes and birthing experiences, especially for those experiencing social and economic disadvantage.